 Black Friday consumer behavior across different age groups

 Black Friday, that annual shopping extravaganza, witnesses a flurry of consumers racing to snag the best deals.
 But have you ever paused to wonder how different age groups behave on this eventful day?
 Let’s explore the fascinating world of Black Friday consumer behavior across generations while you prepare your online shop for the best results.
+Also, we added a recap for this year’s Black Friday.

 Gen Z (Born 1997-2012)